Thank you for your interest!

 - Beliefs and Barriers provides an overview of health attitudes, beliefs and behaviors that diverse communities may hold as well as the institutional, community and provider level barriers that may prevent diverse communities from accessing screening services.

-- Communication Strategies provides a discussion of communication styles and a set of guidelines for improved communication with diverse communities.
+- Communication & Outreach Strategies provides a discussion of communication styles and a set of guidelines for improved communication and outreach with diverse communities.

 Third Culture & Cross Cultural Kids – Who, What, and Why